 Step 4.
 Save the file with a new file name and set the extension as .xlsx.

-Important Tips to Prevent Excel File from Getting Loss
+Important Tips: How to Prevent Excel Files from Getting Loss

 There are many ways to prevent data loss.
-If you have lost important Excel files due to accidental deletion, hard drive formatting, or virus attacks, you can use the data recovery tool to retrieve lost data.
+If you have lost important Excel files due to accidental deletion, hard drive formatting, or virus attacks, you can use the EaseUS Data Recovery Wizard tool to retrieve lost data.
 Another crucial point to avoid data loss is backing up your Excel file on a regular basis.

-1. Recover Deleted or Lost Excel File with File Recovery Software
+1. Recover Deleted or Lost Excel Files with File Recovery Software

 Give it a try to get your lost Excel back immediately: